 This 1984 single release by Guinean artist Mory Kante gained even more popularity among rave and club attendees in the ’90s.
-The intense dance song made the ideal addition to Leonardo DiCaprio’s film The Beach, and the tune can be heard during a scene towards the end of the film when the commune DiCaprio’s character becomes a part of has a party on the beach.
+The intense dance song made the ideal addition to the flick, and the tune can be heard during a scene towards the end of the film when the commune DiCaprio’s character becomes a part of has a party on the beach.

 Related: If you need some party tunes, see our playlist for dance party.

 Woozy – Faithless

 “I need room to be where I want to be.
 No need to zoom or rush.”
 The lyrics, which highlight the need for a different kind of life than society wants, are a major theme of the movie.
 The song plays as the story heats up and three friends embark on a harrowing journey to find a hidden beach in Thailand.

 Richard, It’s Business as Usual – Barry Adamson

 “It all just… got out of control.”
 Pop-rock artist Barry Adamson’s eclectic song ‘Richard, It’s Business as Usual’ fits well with The Beach’s over-the-top and, at times, zany soundtrack.
 The song’s lyrics feature a protagonist questioning his sanity, which goes hand-in-hand with the film’s main character’s psychological torment.

 Brutal – New Order